szabgab/slides/python/dictionary.md

 print(people[1]['fname']) # Eric
 ```

-## Exercise: Dictinoary of dictionaries
+## Exercise: Dictionary of dictionaries
 {id: exercise-dictionary-of-dictionaries}

 Given the following file build a dictionary of dictionaries where each internal dictionary represents one person.